Methods For Teaching The Latin Alphabet For German Learners

 For example, using a subway map, the teacher can say the name of a certain station, which the learners then have to find.
 Even if the learners can’t pronounce the name of the station particularly well, they are still able to find the name by visualizing it and recognizing it as a whole word on the map.

-Many Arabic native speakers already know the Latin numbers:
+Many Arabic native speakers already know the Latin numbers.

 If the learners are completely illiterate, or German is the first language that they are learning to read and write, then a different approach is likely to be more appropriate.
-In this case, for example, you can start with exercises that explain how you should hold a pen.
+In this case, you could start with exercises that explain how you should hold a pen.
 Then you can begin to draw lines and curves on a piece of paper.
 The teachers should make sure that that the lessons are taught at a gentler pace and incorporate more frequent repetition.